Marble, Travertine and Granite Thresholds

 What Type of Marble Thresholds for What Type of Project

-Hospitality industry or multi family projects such as hotels, restaurants, and resorts usually finish their bathrooms with 4 inch wide thresholds.
+The hospitality industry or multi-family projects such as hotels, restaurants, and resorts usually finish their bathrooms with 4 inch wide thresholds.
 Therefore, 4″ wide thresholds are also called hotel thresholds.

 All residential projects with hard surfaces such as ceramic, porcelain tiles or stone tiles will require a marble threshold, especially for main and bathroom entries.